 Though there are only crumbling remnants of the Abbey’s walls left, the grounds are free to explore at your leisure.
 Make sure to read the boards dotted about the site to discover how it would have looked in the 12th century and how it has changed since.

-Visit the ruins at Silchester Roman Village
+Silchester Roman Village

 Silchester is a village a short drive outside of Reading.
 Its ancient city walls and amphitheatre date back to Roman times, but were abandoned since the 6th or 7th century.
 The boards around the Roman village will help you imagine what it used to be like in the days of Julius Caesar, and how the ruins were uncovered by archaeologists.